PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 16:26:42
+Last updated: 2024-04-02 16:27:45
-Random Quote: Those who are free of resentful thoughts surely find peace. - The Buddha
+Random Quote: A leader is one who knows the way, goes the way, and shows the way. - John C. Maxwell